Cancer; Plastic Surgery

 BIA-ALCL: 5 questions and answers about a cancer linked to breast implants

-Textured surface implants are very rarely used at UT Southwestern, but if you already have them, it’s understandable if you’re concerned about your potential risk for this disease.
+Textured surface implants are very rarely used at UT Southwestern, but if you already have them, it’s understandable you may be concerned about your potential risk for this disease.
 That’s why we’ve compiled this list of frequently asked questions and answers about BIA-ALCL.
+It is important to note that the FDA is not recommending removal of textured implants in woman with no symptoms.

-“Timely intervention is key to curative treatment when it comes to BIA-ALCL.
+“Timely recognition and intervention is key to curative treatment when it comes to BIA-ALCL.
 Waiting too long to get help can make BIA-ALCL more dangerous and treatment more difficult.”

 Where in the breast has BIA-ALCL been found?